Itz1naruto/crackncert/README.md

-# NCERT Smartest
+# Crack NCERT

-NCERT Smartest is an online platform for chapter-wise MCQ practice/tests for Classes 1–12, where students can take auto-generated NCERT-based tests by subject and chapter, sign up to track their progress, or try as guests.
+Crack NCERT is an online platform for chapter-wise MCQ practice/tests for Classes 1–12, where students can take auto-generated NCERT-based tests by subject and chapter, sign up to track their progress, or try as guests.

 ## 🚀 Features
 - Chapter-wise MCQ tests for Classes 1–12 (Hindi, Urdu, Sanskrit, English, Science, SST)